thealohathread/thealohathread.github.io/README.md

-Check out the site at https:://thealohathread.github.io
+Check out the site at [The Aloha Thread](https://thealohathread.github.io)